radish-es/opensourcelaw/content/courses/Property/materials/_index.md

 type: book
 ---

-In this section you will find the weekly reading materials for the course.
-They are organized by week and, with only a few exceptions, are designed to be read as a whole before our first class meeting each week.
+In this section of the casebook you will find all the reading materials for the course, organized by chapter.
+With a few exceptions, each chapter is designed to be read as a whole *before* our first class meeting each week (consult the [Course Schedule](../admin/schedule) for details).